ECronin1973/Applied_Statistics_MyWork/README.md

 Increment no_type_ii by 1 whenever a type II error occurs.

-__Step Five: Summarize Results__
+__Step Five: Summarise Results__

-Summarize and explain the results obtained from the test.
+Summarise and explain the results obtained from the test.

 Summarizing the results helps in understanding the frequency and probability of type II errors in the given context.